Skip to main content Skip to main navigation Skip to search

 Decision making process

-1. In NSAC’s initial review of a submission, they will only decide if the submission is valid if it meets one or more of the following criteria (if yes, investigate further* if no, reject application):
+1. The NSAC’s initial review of a submission, will confirm the submission is valid.
+The submission must meets one or more of the following criteria (if yes, investigate further* if no, reject application):

 • The submission is allowed in an international organic standard